 - Initial Membership: A specific list of initial members of the WG and a description of initial leadership of the WG.

 The WG should be organized as specified in the Case Statement.
 It is expected that there will be 2-4 co-Chairs, who will lead the group and be responsible for communication within the RDA and more broadly.

 The WG Chairs will take primary responsibility for the quality, scope, timeliness, and usefulness of the work in progress.
 The Chairs will ensure that there is an effective organizational structure in place for the WG and that there are individuals, groups, and processes that can ensure progress in infrastructure and tool development, the development and editing of policy and written documents, and other tangible outcomes.
 For more information on group chairs' roles and responsibilities please visit the RDA Group Chairs' Primer.

 The responsibilities of the WG Chairs, other leaders and members should be described in the WG Case Statement, and followed during operation of the Group.

 Case Statement Review Criteria

-Each submitted CWG Case Statement will be made available through the RDA forum for input from the RDA community.
+Each submitted Candidate Working Group (CWG) Case Statement will be made available for input from the RDA community.
 This input and the submitted Case Statement will be forward for consideration to the RDA Council.

-Each candidate Working Group Case Statement will be evaluated (by both the community and the Council) based on the following criteria:
+Each CWG Case Statement will be evaluated (by the community, TAB, and Council) based on the following criteria:

 - Are there measurable outcomes?